Dräxlmaier Group: 2008-2017

-The Dräxlmaier Group introduced a natural fibre composite material for vehicle interiors in 2008.
-The door panel developed for the BMW 7 Series is made of biocomposite material.
-The same year another Eastern European location followed with the opening of a production plant in Serbia, initially employing 800 workers on three assembly lines.

-In 2009, the group started building prototypes for electromobility and developed customised battery systems and components, for example for the complete interior and the electrical system of the Porsche Panamera, which was launched on the market in the same year.

-In 2011, Dräxlmaier developed the world's first door panel with visible natural fibre.
-This was first installed in the all-electric BMW i3 in 2013.
-The company expanded its existing production facilities in Shenyang in 2012 and built a fully integrated production plant in Kavadarci/Macedonia.
-In 2013, another Dräxlmaier Group site opened in Leipzig/Germany.
-In the same year, a new business segment was opened with Dräxlmaier Aviation GmbH.
+In 2008, the Dräxlmaier Group introduced natural fiber composite material for vehicle interiors.
+The door trim developed for the BMW 7 Series consists of biocomposite material.
+With the production plant in Serbia, another location followed in 2008, initially employing 800 workers on three assembly lines.
+The company developed the interior and wiring system for the Porsche Panamera, which was launched in 2009.
+In 2011, Dräxlmaier developed the world´s first door trim with visible natural fiber.
+This was first installed in the BMW i3 in 2013.
+The company expanded its existing production facilities in Shenyang, China, in 2012.
+At the same time, the company built a full-scale production plant in Kavardaci, North Macedonia.
+In 2013 another location opened in Leipzig, Germany.
+In the same year, a new business area was developed with Dräxlmaier Aviation GmbH.
 Until 2017, the company developed and produced interiors for private and business aircraft.

-Another customer, Tesla Motors, was acquired in 2014.
-In the same year, the company's logistics network was expanded with the facilities in Zwickau/Germany.
-In 2015, QESTRONIC Advanced Technologies GmbH from Geisenhausen/Germany, was integrated into the Dräxlmaier Group.
-One year later a new production site was opened for interior components in Langfang/China.
+In 2014, the company´s logistics network was expanded with the Zwickau location in Germany.
+Qestronic Advanced Technologies GmbH from Geisenhausen was integrated into the Dräxlmaier Group in 2015.
+The supplier opened a new production site for interior components in Langfang, China.
+A production site for interior components was opened in Livermore, California (USA).

-In cooperation with the Technical University of Munich (Germany), a research and development location was established on the Garching campus in 2017.
-A new production site for interior components was opened in Livermore, USA.